logingood/gooz/README.md

 To build cli we have used [spf13 cobra](https://github.com/spf13/cobra)

 * Search is organized using basic hash table on maps
-* Results are printed as tables, for short version use `--relaed=fasle` flag.
-Otherwise for all related items tables will be printed as well.
+* Results are printed as tables, for short version use `--related=fasle` flag.
+  Tables for all related objects will be printed otherwise.
-* Hash table takes interface{} as input
+* Hash table takes interface{} as input.
-* Search module attempts to detect types and makes everything `string`
+* Search module attempts to detect types and makes everything `string`.
-* Table module draw tables and also detects type
+* Table module draws tables and also detects type.
-* We validate input against provided schema for safety reasons
+* We validate input against provided schema for safety reasons.
 * We use [sync.RWMutex](https://golang.org/pkg/sync/#RWMutex) to ensure thread safety, however this tool is single threaded.
 No guarantee if it works correctly for parallel execution because we use [golang